 Workers Compensation Insurance (Legally Required in Ontario)

-Aside from the most common types of business insurance, there are also many different industry specific insurance policies, and many uniquely crafted insurance plans that meet all levels of a company’s business insurance needs.
-Regardless, some level of protection is needed no matter what size of company you own.
-The thing about business insurance is that there is no real average cost as a whole, but average rates within each industry.
+There’s no real average cost for business insurance, but there are average rates within each industry.
 Premiums are based on the amount of coverage received, the inherent risk associated with the business, and number of employees within the company.
 Once all factors are taken into consideration, a premium is calculated and charged on a yearly basis.

-As a business owner you have to take all aspects of your organization into consideration and understand what you need to insure, and what policies are best for your industry.
-Ideally, a company should be insured in all relevant areas of their business in order to protect themselves from extremely costly lawsuits and financial damages.
+As a business owner you should take all aspects of your organization into consideration and understand what you need to insure, and what policies are best for your industry.